paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 The environmental temperature of the satellite is changing according to the position of the satellite to the sun.
 The external temperature of the satellite can reach +100°C in the sun light and -200°C in the shadow.
 That is the reason why a thermal regulation is implemented in order to have a temperature inside the satellite that allows the correct functioning of all equipment.
 This thermal regulation is generally performed with heating resistance using conduction to heat this equipment.
 With the ageing of this heating system, it is generally noticed that the temperature of electronic equipment is slightly increasing by several degrees during the life of the satellite.

 In the mission profile, the temperature of the electronic equipment is mainly based on this regulated temperature and eventually mitigated by the influence of the environmental temperature, which is used as the reference temperature for the electronic equipment in the reliability.space models.
 For each of the electronic boards and for each phase of the mission profile, a reference temperature is defined based on the temperature gradient from the electronic equipment to the electronic boards.
 If the temperature of the boards inside the equipment is accessible thanks to thermocouples or other sensors, then it is better to directly use this measured temperature in the mission profile.
 Otherwise, the temperature gradient has to be estimated from calculation, thermal analysis and simulation or tests on ground.
-Finally, the reference temperature of all EEE components is calculated from the reference temperature of each electronic board by considering the temperature rise due to heat dissipation of these components.
+Finally, the reference temperature of all {term}`EEE` components is calculated from the reference temperature of each electronic board by considering the temperature rise due to heat dissipation of these components.

 When necessary, if the temperature is different depending on the time due to functioning and non-functioning phases, due to ageing of the thermal regulation system, or due to the periods of the year especially close to solstices, then additional phases can be added to reflect the different temperature values.
-When the reference temperature is not stable during a phase, for example during activation of an electronic board or an EEE component, the assumption is made that the reference temperature is stable over the whole phase.
+When the reference temperature is not stable during a phase, for example during activation of an electronic board or an {term}`EEE` component, the assumption is made that the reference temperature is stable over the whole phase.
 In this case, the reference temperature to consider is the average temperature during the phase and not the maximum temperature during the phase.

 During the launch and orbit raising phases, some electronic equipment is switched off and so the temperature is directly the reference temperature of the heating system.
 As previously noticed, the temperature of the equipment increases with the ageing of the heating system.
 To consider this phenomenon, an approach in three steps can be followed: